Can Dogs Eat French Toast?

 Regular toast is simply a sliced loaf of bread that has been toasted, either in a skillet or in a toaster, and commonly eaten as a snack or as part of a larger breakfast meal.
 It’s very plain, so adding some color and more texture to the dish will make it more appealing to eat, such as topping it with some fruit, peanut butter, or even just a pat of butter.
 It can be eaten plain, but there are often additional ingredients added on top of it.

-After soaking plain bread in an egg and milk mixture (and dipping it in a cinnamon sugar mixture as well, if desired), the bread is baked or pan-friend to cook the egg all the way and provide a delicious crisp on the outside while the inside remains fluffy and delicious.
+After soaking plain bread in an egg and milk mixture (and dipping it in a cinnamon sugar mixture as well, if desired), the bread is baked or pan-fried to cook the egg all the way and provide a delicious crisp on the outside while the inside remains fluffy and delicious.
 Either manner of cooking will result in a crisp, golden-colored batch of French toast that is ready to be devoured.
 Some people like to add some sugar, cinnamon, or nutmeg to enhance the flavor as well.

 Regardless of which of these you choose to eat, though, avoid both French toast as well as regular toast in your dog’s diet.